 What is gastroenteritis?

 Gastroenteritis is inflammation of the gastrointestinal tract, involving the stomach, intestines, or both; usually resulting in diarrhea, abdominal cramps, nausea and possibly vomiting.
-Until a study that examined data on the deaths attributed to gastroenteritis, the disease was considered to be relatively benign (in most developed countries), but deaths have more than doubled since 1999 through 2007, according to CDC scientists who just published their 2012 study.
-This new shift of numbers of deaths (from 7000 to 17,000 per year) was mainly due to Clostridium difficile as a cause of gastroenteritis.
+Until a study that examined data on the deaths attributed to gastroenteritis, the disease was considered to be relatively benign (in most developed countries), but deaths have more than doubled since 1999 through 2007, according to CDC in their 2012 study.
+This new shift of numbers of deaths (from 7000 to 17,000 per year) was mainly due to bacteria, Clostridium difficile, as a cause of gastroenteritis.

 Gastroenteritis is frequently termed "stomach flu" or "gastric flu" because the most frequent cause of gastroenteritis is viral.
 However, this loose terminology confuses some people because influenza viruses (flu viruses) do not cause gastroenteritis.